berpress/flask-restful-api/README.md

 The API comes with projects tests on Python (coming soon JS and JAVA).
 Restful-app also comes with detailed API documentation to help get you started with your API testing straight away.

+The test application simulates the operation of a store.
+You can create users, add an item and pay for it.

 #### Examples of api tests in different languages
 | Language      | Link           | Status  |
 | ------------- |:-------------:| -----:|